-The nationally accredited sleep medicine program at Lake Health has over 15 years of experience diagnosing and treating a broad spectrum of sleep disorders.
-It’s comprised of two sleep centers, both of which feature four private rooms in a quiet and comfortable atmosphere where patients are monitored overnight for suspected sleep disorders, such as insomnia, obstructive sleep apnea, narcolepsy, snoring, sleep walking and restless legs syndrome.
+We offer over 15 years of experience diagnosing and treating a broad spectrum of sleep disorders.
+Our sleep center features quiet, comfortable private rooms where patients are monitored overnight for suspected sleep disorders.

-Accredited by the American Association of Sleep Medicine, the centers offer the most advanced monitoring and diagnostic technology as well as an expert staff of physicians board certified in sleep medicine, professional registered polysomnography technicians, registered respiratory therapists, pulmonologists, otolaryngologists (ENT) and psychologists.
+Accredited by the American Association of Sleep Medicine, our center offers advanced monitoring and diagnostic technology as well as an expert staff of physicians board-certified in sleep medicine, professional registered polysomnography technicians, registered respiratory therapists, pulmonologists, otolaryngologists (ENT) and psychologists.

-The Sleep Center performs an overnight sleep test or polysomnogram, which is used to help identify various sleeping disorders and measure various sleep stages during the test.
-To understand the brain activity and your body during sleep, the polysomnogram will measure your brain waves, muscle movement, eye movement, breathing, heart rate, leg activity and snoring by placing small sensors on your head, face and body.
+An overnight sleep test or polysomnogram helps identify sleeping disorders and measures various sleep stages.
+Small sensors on your head, face and body measure your brain waves, muscle movement, eye movement, breathing, heart rate, leg activity and snoring.

-The polysomnogram is used in conjunction with various sleep questionnaires, health/medical history, observation during sleep, sleep diary and the physician's knowledge of sleep medicine to help reach a diagnosis and recommend appropriate treatment options.
+The test is used in conjunction with various sleep questionnaires, a health/medical history, observation, a sleep diary and the physician’s expertise to help reach a diagnosis and recommend appropriate treatment options.

-Sometimes additional sleep tests are performed to help establish a diagnosis or treatment, including the multiple sleep latency test (MSLT) and the maintenance of wakefulness test (MWT).
-The MSLT is performed to help evaluate and diagnose other sleep problems such as narcolepsy, excessive daytime sleepiness and cataplexy.
+Sometimes additional sleep tests are needed, including the multiple sleep latency test (MSLT) and the maintenance of wakefulness test (MWT).
+The MSLT helps evaluate and diagnose other sleep problems such as narcolepsy, excessive daytime sleepiness and cataplexy.
 The MWT is used to evaluate and diagnose sleepiness and alertness.

 Patients can be referred to the Sleep Center for a free sleep hygiene consultation with a registered sleep technician.
-The goal of the education is to help patients identify and eliminate any environmental or lifestyle factors that have an adverse effect on their sleep and help promote better sleep habits.
+The goal is to help patients identify and eliminate any adverse environmental or lifestyle factors and help promote better sleep habits.

 Consultation with a Board-certified Sleep Specialist

-Dr. Timothy Kowalski is available to see patients for further evaluation and follow-up for various sleep disorders.
-Dr. Kowalski is a board-certified pulmonologist and sleep specialist.
+Patients can receive further evaluation and follow-up for various sleep disorders from Dr. Timothy Kowalski, a board-certified pulmonologist and sleep specialist.